Research

 • Transnational fairness and the legitimacy of supranational governance

-• The politicization of the urban-rural divide in Europe
+• The polarization of the urban-rural divide in Europe

 • How politicians appeal to social groups